YukunJiao/CSS-Assignment/README.md

-# ABM Group Assignment
+# CSS Assignment

+## Overview
+This project contains some assignments on Computational Social Science (CSS) at Linköping University (LiU).

-## Description
+## ABM

-This is an Agent-Based Modeling (ABM) assignment based on NetLogo, used to explore complex contagion and triad.
+Agent-Based Modelling (ABM) in NetLogo.

+The folder contains a group assignment that investigates complex contagion with triads.